 sed -ie 's/#?PasswordAuthentication yes/PasswordAuthentication no/' /etc/ssh/sshd_config sed -ie 's/#?PermitEmptyPasswords yes/PermitEmptyPasswords no/' /etc/ssh/sshd_config

 If you matter security too much you can disable root and create a sudo user but that is out of this tutorial

 apt update && apt upgrade -y && reboot

 it will take few minutes to update and then reboot.
-Choose “Yes” when it asks for “restart service when package upgrades without asking”.
+Choose “Yes” when it asks for “restart service when the package upgrades without asking”.
 Update GRUB (install package maintainer’s version) and select both devices with spacebar and hit enter.
-Keep the local version of /etc/sshd_config and after all this you have to wait a few seconds for reboot and then ssh to your server again.
+Keep the local version of /etc/sshd_config and after all this, you have to wait a few seconds for reboot and then ssh to your server again.

 This step is optional and you can skip it but you can enable & set up Automatic Unattended Security Updates.
 Here is the guide from official website.

 apt install -y software-properties-common curl unbound unbound-host curl -o /var/lib/unbound/root.hints https://www.internic.net/domain/named.cache